Henry12960/Henry12960/README.md

 🎯 My Objective

-➜ My current goal is to study and update outdated plugins for new version of bedrock minecraft software called pocketMine-MP
+• My current goal is to study and update outdated plugins for new version of Minecraft Bedrock software called pocketMine-MP

 ---
 ## Minecraft Plugins